 He brings to EnergyAustralia two decades of insight and experience across the energy chain.
 Prior to joining EnergyAustralia he was Chief Financial Officer of regulated energy utility Victoria Power Networks (CitiPower and Powercor) and before that was a long-serving Finance Director of major business units at Centrica plc, a London-listed supplier of gas and electricity services to customers in the United Kingdom and the United States.

-Liz joined EnergyAustralia as Executive People, covering HR and Health, Safety, Security and Environment in July 2018.
-Liz has extensive experience leading teams and organisations and has a well-earned reputation for getting the best from the businesses she works with.
+Liz has brought to EnergyAustralia extensive experience leading teams and organisations and has a well-earned reputation for getting the best from the businesses she works with.

 Previously, Liz worked for ExxonMobil for twenty-five years in a variety of roles spanning strategic planning, operations, project management, technical, commercial and safety leadership.
 As a civil engineering and commerce graduate, she has lived and worked in Australia, the UK and Italy.